SINTEF/dlite/doc/storage_plugins.md

 ```

 where the first argument is the name of the driver to use.
-It is also possible to combine the three arguments into an URL as in
+It is also possible to combine the three arguments into a URL as in

 ```python
     >>> s = dlite.Storage("json://newfile.json?mode=w")